MarineCrou/e-shop-frontend/README.md

    }
    ```

 2. **Seller Home Page Development:** Creating a homepage for sellers to display their products and the total number of units sold was my next challenge.
 Collaborating with Liv, who implemented the functionality to increment units sold/product, significantly streamlined this process.
 Achieving this on the backend allowed for a more straightforward frontend implementation.
-Summing the total sales involved a complex solution, that i mostly found online (thank god for ressources).
+Then after quite a bit a research and trial and error I managed to sum up  the total sales involved, by using a for loop.

    ```javascript
    // Get ALL products/Seller: